detectRecog/CCPD/README.md

-First train the localization network defined in wR2.py as follows:
+First train the localization network (we provide one as before, you can download it from [google drive](https://drive.google.com/open?id=1l_tIt7D3vmYNYZLOPbwx8qJpPVM82CP-) or [baiduyun](https://pan.baidu.com/s/1Q3fPDHFYV5uibWwIQxPEOw)) defined in wR2.py as follows:

 ```